jyw321/cookbook_wordcloud/README.md

 #### This is a project to visualize a dataset of cataloguing metadata of a cookbook collection.
 The collection is held by the NYU Libraires Division.
-The raw dataset is available via https://wp.nyu.edu/administrativedepartment-nyu_libraries_cookbooks_collection/data-download/
+The raw dataset is available [here](https://wp.nyu.edu/administrativedepartment-nyu_libraries_cookbooks_collection/data-download/).

 #### The dataset is cleaned in [OpenRefine](https://openrefine.org) before importing to Python.